Quality instead of quantity!

 The most important facts in a nutshell:

 Tequila and mezcal have quite a lot of flavor.
 Unfortunately, many of us are somewhat damaged by the ominous Sierra Tequila (of course, there are also many who love and honor it and that's totally okay).
 Nevertheless, it is not uncommon to hear that someone has had one tequila with lemon too many and can no longer smell the stuff.
-As there wasn't much choice in our country, the Sierra with the sombrero lid had to make do.
+As there wasn't that much choice in our country, the Sierra with the sombrero lid had to make do.

 Fortunately, we now have the choice for you!
-You can buymezcal and tequila from regional producers in Mexico online.
+You can buy mezcal and tequila from regional producers in Mexico online.
 Treat yourself to a sip and enjoy the passion and craftsmanship that goes into these spirits.

 For better enjoyment, here are the most important facts about tequila and mezcal.